 Ideal For: Larger households with multiple users engaging in high-demand activities like 4K streaming, gaming, and working from home.

 Typical Activities: Streaming in ultra-high definition (4K), online gaming, and frequent video calls.
-If you’re working from home while others are streaming in 4K or HD, speeds above 100 Mbps would be beneficial.
+If you’re working from home while others are streaming in 4K or HD, speeds above 100 Mb would be beneficial.

 If working from home is a priority, consider a broadband provider that offers a built-in 4G/5G backup solution.
 This feature seamlessly activates for all connected devices if your main broadband connection fails and restores once the problem is resolved.
 Providers like Vodafone, EE, and BT offer this service for an additional monthly cost.